madprops/gifmaker/README.md

 horse
 ```

-Then you point to it: `--randomfile="/path/to/animals.txt"`
+Then you point to it: `--randomfile "/path/to/animals.txt"`

 ---